isidore/MobProgrammingBook/manuscript/04_Closing a mobbing session.md

 ## Collecting observations

-When you ask for observations, if you just say <i>"give me any observations"</i>, then people get overwhelmed by the vastness of possibilities.
+When you ask for observations, if you just say *"give me any observations"*, then people get overwhelmed by the vastness of possibilities.
 Instead, you want to highlight the different areas that observations can come from.
 Think of this as a spotlight pointing out the different corners so that people will give you a greater quantity and variety of observations.
-For example, I will often say something like:
+For example, try saying something like:

- <i>"Any observations are valid.
+ *"Any observations are valid.
 You can have observations about syntax of the language, the code we used, the IDE and tooling, how we worked as a group, emotions you felt, worries or concerns about the feature, things you liked or disliked.
-Or things that surprised you about today."</i>
+Or things that surprised you about today."*

 After you ask for observations, you want to give enough time for everyone to write them down.
 I usually try to count to twenty in my head after I have heard the last person stop writing, just to make sure we got everything.